-As a prospective international student, let us help you discover how Lake Tahoe Community College fits your educational goals.
+Prospective international students: let us help you discover how Lake Tahoe Community College fits with your educational goals.

-The College offers over 40 associate degree programs and more than 20 certificates.
-LTCC students transfer to a wide variety of other universities to continue their education after completing their first two years at LTCC.
+LTCC offers over 40 associate degree programs and more than 20 certificates.
+Our students transfer to a wide variety of other universities to continue their education after completing their first two years at LTCC.

-Combine the surroundings with the LTCC campus and what you get is a world-class educational experience!
+Combine Lake Tahoe's surroundings with LTCC's beautiful campus, and what you get is a world-class educational experience!

 Location, location, location.
 Only LTCC can offer Tahoe mountains, the lake, year-round activities, proximity to San Francisco and other California attractions while giving students a rich college experience.

 LTCC is a safe, friendly, and modern campus.
 Students live in a pristine and healthy environment with plenty of chances for outdoor recreation.
 Our instructors are experts in their fields.
 Small class sizes allow student to receive personalized attention.
 Caring counselors and staff are focused on assisting students to reach their educational goals.

 LTCC students succeed.
 We transfer more students to four-year universities than colleges twice our size.
 Our students leave well prepared for the challenges and opportunities ahead.
 LTCC has transfer admission agreements with schools like UC-Santa Barbara, UC-Davis, UC-San Diego, UC-Santa Cruz, UC-Riverside, and Sonoma State University.

 Set at 6,229 feet above sea level, Lake Tahoe Community College, located in the heart of South Lake Tahoe, California, is the highest altitude college in California.
 Outdoor recreation is year-round at Lake Tahoe.